Home

 In software terminology, openness or transparency refers to open source where the source of the applications is visible to everyone who is in use.

-Using a securing messaging communication tool need not mean sacrificing essential functionalities such as screen sharing, video calls, or securing files.
+Using a secure messaging communication tool need not mean sacrificing essential functionalities such as screen sharing, video calls, or securing files.

 Thank the gods, we have now multiple solutions that come with security benefits as well as expected features that usually businesses rely on.